Finding A Way Through Separation

-It is therefore compulsory, in most instances, for anyone who wants to make an application for a Child Arrangements Order to first go to a Mediation Information and Assessment Meeting (MIAM).
+It is therefore compulsory, in most instances, for anyone who wants to make an application for a Child Arrangements Order to first go to a Mediation Information and Assessment Meeting (MIAM) and Just Divorce Mediation can help.

 Child Arrangements Orders are a process that has been used to legally place a child’s custody and safety over the wishes of both parents.